Amazon Echo Studio

 Even putting the Echo Studio in the same sentence as the One is proof of just how far Amazon has come in the last few years.
 With products like the Studio and the new Echo Buds, Amazon has proven it can no longer be left out of the audio conversation.
 Moving into the premium range has established its reputation as a serious contender for audiophiles.

 In fact, with the Studio’s 3D soundstage, and a burgeoning new Amazon ecosystem to feed it, Amazon is starting its own conversation that other speaker makers are sure to join.
+Boasting a sticker price of $200, it’s undeniably more costly than the company’s next new speaker, the all-around Amazon Echo (3rd gen).
 In a way, it looks as though it’s Amazon who is setting the trend this time when it comes to premier smart speakers.

 Roll out the barrel